maelfabien/maelfabien.github.io/_posts/2019-5-20-HortonWorks.md

 You are now connected to the Sandbox and you can access the HDFS file system.
 We'll dive deeper into this in the next articles.

-> Conclusion : I hope this tutorial was clear and helful.
+> Conclusion: I hope this tutorial was clear and helpful.
 I'd be happy to answer any question you might have in the comments section.